 How does someone get tested for Greig Cephalopolysyndactyly syndrome (GCPS)?

-The initial testing for Greig Cephalopolysyndactyly syndrome can begin with facial analysis screening, through the FDNA Telehealth telegenetics platform, which can identify the key markers of the syndrome and outline the need for further testing.
+The initial diagnosis of Greig Cephalopolysyndactyly can begin with facial analysis screening, as offered by FDNA Telehealth, which can identify the key markers of the syndrome and outline the need for further testing.
 If further testing is recommended what will follow is a consultation with a genetic counselor and then a geneticist.
 These consultations will usually involve a comprehensive review of the patient’s medical history, a generational family history documenting health issues and genetic conditions, and a detailed physical examination.

 What is FDNA Telehealth?

 FDNA Telehealth is a leading digital health company that provides faster access to accurate genetic analysis.

 With a hospital technology recommended by leading geneticists, our unique platform connects patients with genetic experts to answer their most pressing questions and clarify any concerns they may have about their symptoms.